 Tier 2: Targeted

-On Tier 2, therapists provide individualized intervention and adaptations that are identified from universal intervention.
-These include individualized classroom modifications such as seating modifications, pencil modifications etc. This also includes individualized speech and language interventions.
-These interventions target specific student needs but are addressed in whole group setting or in the classroom.
-In this tier, students also access the multi-sensory room and sensory circuits for targeted intervention.
+On Tier 2, therapists provide focused intervention and adaptations that are identified from universal intervention.
+These include individualized classroom modifications such as seating modifications, pencil grips adaptations etc. This also includes targeted speech and language interventions.
+These interventions target specific student needs but are addressed in a whole group setting or in the classroom.
+This tier also incorporates our blended learning initiative where therapy offers blended sessions in conjunction with teachers in core subjects such as Math, English and Life Skills and specialists’ subjects such as Arabic and Islamic.
 Behavior interventions and strategies also fall within this tier.

 Tier 3: Specialist

-On Tier 3 students will access 1:1 face to face specialist therapy sessions from licensed therapists.
+On Tier 3 students will access 1:1 face to face specialist therapy sessions from OT, SaLT, PT, and behavior.

 The following therapy services are available to students